drdeeks/Liminal/README.md

 ### Post-Deployment

 After a successful deployment, the script will create a `monad-deployed-addresses.json` file in the `contracts` directory.
 This file contains the addresses of the newly deployed contracts.
 The `scripts/update-config.js` script will automatically update the frontend configuration with these new addresses.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a pull request or open an issue.

 ## License